Dave-team/Knowledge-base/Business principles.md

 - Make as few as possible decisions - focus on the most critical ones only.
 - Sometimes it’s okay to tell people that there is no way for us to figure things out entirely.
 And if we are confident we are doing things in an expected way, we should just communicate that.
 - Write down your decision making process every time is decision is to be made.
+- Consider 10/10/10 how would you think about this in 10 hours/days/weeks?
+- Look at the situation from someone else’s (e.g. best friend) perspective: what would he/she do in the same situation?
+- The future is not a single point ahead of time.
+It is a range.
+We should consider a range of outcomes from very bad to very good.
+To prepare for a worse expectations, use a pre-mortem: ‘it’s a year from now and our decision failed completely.
+Why?’
+To prepare for good cases: ‘it’s a year from now and we’re heroes.
+Will we be ready for success?’
+- Use a tripwire: A tripwire makes you realize you have a choice, whereas in life we naturally slip into autopilot leaving past decisions unquestioned
+- When speaking to people:
+  - make it easy for them to disagree.
+Ask: ‘what would have to be true for this option to be the very best choice?’
+This will increase the likelihood of it being a good decision.
+  - Ask questions that are more likely to surface contrary information: ‘How can I contact the last three people who left the company?’

+What makes a good decision?
+Typical answers are:
+- The best decisions are the ones which are made quickly.
+- The best decisions are made with all of the right people's input.
+However, the answer should be:  did the decision stick?
+The absolute best decisions aren’t the ones which are made quickly, but rather the ones which not only stick but where the team also understands the core principles behind that decision — which stops the need to make 10 additional decisions.

 **Helpful tactics**
 - Scoring model when evaluation larger decisions.
 Also called a decision matrix where we list options, score/weight and then rank them